 Link a “Forever” Bank Account

 The application also asks you to link a bank account.
 Important: Please choose a bank account you will keep using forever.
-Adding the bank account at the time of account application is super easy, but changing the bank account in the future may be quite difficult.
+Linking a bank account at the time of account application is super easy, but changing the bank account in the future will require paperwork and a long wait.
 Also, make sure you enter the bank routing number and account number correctly.
 They don’t send any random deposits to verify the bank account.
-If you enter a wrong number now, it may be difficult to change it in the future.
+If you enter a wrong number now, it may be difficult to change it.

 Save Account Number